About the Office

 The Office of the Attorney General is the Commonwealth's law firm.
 In addition to representing the interests of the people of Virginia, our clients are Virginia state government and the state agencies, boards and commissions that compose it.

-The Office of the Attorney General includes a chief deputy attorney general, five deputy attorneys general who oversee 21 specialized sections of the law, and other employees including assistant attorneys general, additional lawyers appointed as counsel to particular agencies or universities, legal assistants, legal secretaries and other professional support staff.
+The Office of the Attorney General includes a chief deputy attorney general, four deputy attorneys general who oversee 21 specialized sections of the law, and other employees including assistant attorneys general, additional lawyers appointed as counsel to particular agencies or universities, legal assistants, legal secretaries and other professional support staff.

 One thing the Attorney General and the other attorneys on our staff cannot do is give legal advice to private citizens.
 If you have a private dispute, this Office cannot intervene.
 To find more information regarding finding an attorney for a private legal matter, please click here.